 Path Maintenance Volunteers

-For many years budget limitations have prevented the Chilterns' counties doing as much path care work as they would like to, so the Chiltern Society stepped in and now the PMV are recognised and applauded for the valuable contribution they make to the authorities' countryside resources.
+Their work protecting and restoring public rights of way makes the Chilterns far more accessible to walkers, cyclists & horse riders alike.
+For many years now, budget limitations have prevented local authorities doing as much path care work as they would like, so the Chiltern Society stepped in and now our three PMV teams are recognised and applauded for the valuable contribution they make to promoting and improving countryside access.